Matty Pattison

-Matthew Joseph Pattison (born 27 October 1986) is a South African former soccer player and current head of youth development at Whickham.
+Matthew Joseph Pattison (born 27 October 1986) is a South African former soccer player.
 He earned five international caps for South Africa between 2010 and 2014.

 He began his senior career at Newcastle United in the Premier League, making 12 total appearances before moving to Norwich City in 2007, initially on loan.
 He played 51 times and scored four goals for Norwich.
 Pattison went back to South Africa in 2009 and represented Mamelodi Sundowns, Santos and Bidvest Wits.
 In 2014, he returned to England and played for several non-league clubs in the north east until his retirement in 2021.

 Early life

 Pattison, who was born in Johannesburg, began to play soccer at an early age.
 He and his family then moved to England in 1997, when he was eleven years old.
 He joined Newcastle Youth Academy at the age of fourteen.

 Club career

 Newcastle United

 Pattison made his debut on 25 February 2006 as a last-minute substitute for Charles N'Zogbia in a 3–0 home win over Everton.
 He made his first start on 22 April in a 3–0 win over West Bromwich Albion also at St James' Park, in a much-changed team coping with injuries to players such as Alan Shearer and Michael Owen, that nonetheless finished 7th after six wins and a draw in the last seven fixtures.